 For more information or to apply please forward a current resume to [email protected]

 More Information about teaching and life at Banani.

-The school population is close, and we rely on each other for social, emotional and logistical support.
-This brings us close, but needs a robust emotional constitution.
-The needs of 120+ resident girls (academic programmes, sports, school shows, Model UN, arts, music, careers, tutoring etc.) means the school takes over our lives- it is enormously fulfilling and rewarding, but it is also exhausting, at times physically and emotionally draining, but almost invariably, every person who comes to work at (or grow-up in) the Banani School leaves with a deep love, affection and sense of great personal gratitude for having been part of the school and the lives of the students who pass through.
+Banani School is located in a rural part of Zambia, about 80 km outside of the capital city of Lusaka, most teaching staff live on campus and we rely on each other for social, emotional and logistical support.
+This brings us close, but also requires a mature approach to the challenges a small, intimate community can bring.
+Naturally, meeting the needs of 80+ resident girls (academic programmes, sports, school shows, arts, music, careers, tutoring etc.) means that teaching at Banani is more than a 9 – 5 job.
+While it is enormously fulfilling and rewarding, it can also be, at times, physically and emotionally demanding.
+Despite this, nearly everyone who comes to Banani School leaves with a deep love, affection and sense of great personal gratitude for having been part of the school and the lives of the students who pass through.

 In addition to a basic salary, furnished housing is provided with utilities supplied at a token cost.
 Furniture is basic, but comfortable and families can personalize their homes with additional pieces.
 Life is simple at the school- there are local markets and basic grocery shops close by but the supermarkets, cafes, cinemas, etc. are over an hour away in Lusaka.
 However, a staff bus is provided to go into the city for shopping once a month and in case of emergencies transport is available.
 International applicants for all positions should be aware of the differences in culture they may experience but can be assured that the Zambian people are warm and welcoming and place great value on courtesy and friendliness.